abdrd/abdrd.github.io/posts/creating-hardlinks-using-go.md

 The inode structure includes metadata such as the date of creation, last modification time, owner id, permissions (read/write/execute), data block address (a pointer to the block(s) in which the bytes live), inode number, etc.

 Directories also have an inode structure, but theirs is a bit different than that of a file's.
-The most significant difference is that a directory's inode contains a list of directory entries (Different implementations might use different data structures to hold directory entries.
-I said "a list" to make the explanation simpler).
+The most significant difference is that a directory's inode contains a list of directory entries.
 A directory entry is, in its simplest form, a pair of human-friendly name of the file and an inode number.

 ```c
 typedef struct { string name; int inode; } Dir_Entry;